-The whole reason that I added Uttar Pradesh in the first place, after my trip to Nepal, was the Taj Mahal.
+The whole reason that I added Uttar Pradesh to my Nepal trip in the first place, was the Taj Mahal.
 I could not leave the region without seeing it, when it was so close.
-For logistical limitations, I decided to base myself in Delhi, and then make a day trip from Delhi to Agra by train to see the Taj Mahal.
+For logistical reasons, I decided to base myself in Delhi, and then make a day trip from Delhi to Agra by train to see the Taj Mahal.

-- 1 Key tips if Touring Agra as a Day Trip from Delhi
+- Key tips for touring Agra as a day trip from Delhi

-- 2 Getting Train Tickets as a Foreigner in India
+- Getting train tickets as a foreigner in Delhi

-- 6 Return to Delhi by the last train from Agra
+- Returning to Delhi with the last train from Agra

-- 7 Yes or No: Doing Agra as a Day Trip from Delhi
+- Yes or No: Doing Agra as a day trip from Delhi

-- 8 Yes or No: Delhi to Agra by Train
+- Yes or No: Travelling from Delhi to Agra by train

-Key tips if Touring Agra as a Day Trip from Delhi
+Key tips for touring Agra as a day trip from Delhi

 1. Bring enough money to Agra